Gold Star Family Scholarships Resources

-Those same family members will want to further their educational goals whether it is a young widow wanting to go back to school or a child of a fallen soldier, getting ready to start her freshman year of college.
+Those same family members may wish to further their educational goals whether it is a young widow wanting to go back to school, or a child of a fallen service member getting ready to start her freshman year of college.

-List of Scholarships For Gold Star Families
+List of Gold Star Families Scholarships

 The Survivors’ and Dependents’ Educational Assistance Program (DEA)

-The Details: This program is for children and spouses of those who:
+Details: This program is for children and spouses of those who:

-- Have died or who have been permanently and totally disabled as a result of a service connected disability during active service in the military.
+- have died or who have been permanently and totally disabled as a result of a service connected disability during active service in the military

-- Have died from any cause while having a permanent and total service connected disability.
+- have died from any cause while having a permanent and total service connected disability

-- Are a service member who has been MIA or captured in the line of duty by a hostile force.
+- has been MIA or captured in the line of duty by a hostile force

-- Are a service member who was forcibly detained or interned in the line of duty by a foreign government or power.
+- was forcibly detained or interned in the line of duty by a foreign government or power

-- Are a service member who is hospitalized or receiving outpatient treatment for a service connected permanent and total disability and will likely be discharged because of it.
+- is hospitalized or receiving outpatient treatment for a service connected permanent and total disability and will likely be discharged because of it

 For spouses of those killed during active duty, the benefits will be good until 20 years after the date of death.

 The benefits can be used for degree and certificate programs, apprenticeships, as well as on the job training.
 If you are a spouse you can also use the benefits for correspondence courses.
-Remedial, deficiency, and refresher courses may also be approved.
+Remedial, deficiency and refresher courses may also be approved.

 Folded Flag Foundation

-The Details: This scholarship is for a spouse or a child under 26 years old of a member of the military who died as a result of hostile action or in an accident that was related to US combat operations.
+Details: This scholarship is for a spouse or a child under 26 years old of a member of the military who died as a result of hostile action or in an accident related to US combat operations.
 Family members of employees of the US government who died as a result of the same thing also quality.

-Through The Children’s Education Scholarship, children of the fallen, from K-12, can receive a scholarship and educational grants to cover private school tuition and fees, tutoring, after school programs, summer camps, and other expenses.
+Through The Children’s Education Scholarship, children of the fallen, from K-12, can receive a scholarship and educational grants to cover private school tuition and fees, tutoring, after-school programs, summer camps, and other expenses.

 America’s Gold Star Families Scholarship

-The Details: $1,000 in scholarships to IL family members who have lost a loved one in service to our country.
+Details: $1,000 in scholarships to family members who have lost a loved one in service to our country.
 They can be used at a college or university, junior college, or a trade or vocational school.

-The Deadline: Application is due September 15th of each year.
+Deadline: The application is due September 15th of each year.